What Is Hedera (HBAR)?

-If you like the sound of what Hedera is doing, and want to get your hands on some HBAR, we have great news for you – it has just been supported on Ledger Live, meaning you can buy (through MoonPay) sell and manage HBAR seamlessly with Hedera wallet, from the security of your Ledger Nano.
+If you like the sound of what Hedera is doing, we have great news for you.
+You can buy HBAR and even sell and manage your coins from the security of your Hedera wallet in the Ledger Ecosystem.

 How do you do that?
-Simply create an account in MyHbarWallet and import it into Ledger Live; from there, you’ll be able to manage you HBAR with ease.
+Simply create an account in Hashpack and import it into Ledger Live.
+From there, you’ll be able to manage your HBAR with ease.

-Distributed ledger technology has already disrupted the way we manage value, relationships and information, and even now, that technology is constantly evolving to bring you new options.
-As the space grows, Ledger is here to keep you informed about the most important new arrivals and what they’re contributing – and of course, secure your crypto assets as you use those platforms yourself.
+Distributed ledger technology has already disrupted the way we manage value, relationships and information.
+Even now, that technology is constantly evolving to bring you new options.
+As the space grows, Ledger is here to inform you about the most important new arrivals.
+And of course, Ledger also helps you secure crypto assets using crypto platforms yourself.